-Desmond Schatz, M.D., medical director of the UF Health Diabetes Center of Excellence, will begin his term as president of the American Diabetes Association in 2016.
+Desmond Schatz, M.D., medical director of the UF Diabetes Institute, will begin his term as president of the American Diabetes Association in 2016.
 First, he will serve as vice president in 2014 and then as president-elect in 2015.

 “This is a great honor and privilege, and I’m humbled to serve the ADA, whose mission is to improve the lives of all those affected with diabetes and to prevent and cure the disease,” said Schatz, a professor of pediatrics in the UF College of Medicine and associate chairman of the department of pediatrics.